 No, evaporated milk isn’t a “keto ingredient”.
 Evaporated milk is actual milk which has been boiled out of some water, which increases its shelf life to Fallout vault worthiness and concentrates the milky flavor – as well as the carbs.
 It ends up with about double the carbs than the same amount of regular cow’s milk.
 Did the hairs on your keto arms just stood up?
 Well then, why did I choose evaporated milk for this recipe?

 Because I just love and respect condensed milk and there’s no way to get that sweet, lovely milk flavor without real cow’s milk.
-The amount I used is only the necessary to provide maximum flavor with the smallest possible number of carbs – which will be about 2.5 per tablespoon.
+The amount I used is only the necessary to provide maximum flavor with the smallest possible number of carbs – which will be only 2 per tablespoon!

 The amount of carbs in a tablespoon of regular store bought condensed milk is about 14 – all from sugar, both from the added sugar and from the milk itself.
 In comparison, I believe this low-carb homemade version can also be considered keto friendly, if had in moderation.
 For me, it’s worth every single carb!